collabnix/kubelabs/Jenkins101/jenkins-ci.md

 This will create an application complete with a Java class and a JUnit test class (which we will be using to run unit tests on Jenkins).
 You can add something to the existing application if you like, but there is no explicit need to do so as the application will have everything we need to get a sample Jenkins job up and running.

+## Starting Jenkins for the first time

 Now, start Jenkins.
 Note that if this is the first time you are starting Jenkins, you will have to follow the starting instructions and use the admin password.
 You can also select to install all the default plugins, or manually pick only the ones we need.
 We will be needing all the base pipeline as code plugins as well as GitHub integration plugins (as that is where we will be hosting our code).
 Don't worry if you forget something.
 We can always install plugins later.

+## Test the Maven application

 With Jenkins setup, let's put that aside for a moment and focus on getting the Java application running.
 Before you do anything, go into the directory where the `pom.xml` is located, and run: